coolcorexix/phat-engineering-blog/_posts/2024-09-02-hold_on_you_might_not_need_a_monorepo_for_your_sass.md

     In the past, there is a huge benefit of loose coupling between repos: with multiple versions of a uikit, the repos that does not need the new version won't have to update commit hash and put in the adaptation effort which is sensible.
 How do we keep that after the change?
 Should we consider sacrificing this benefit for a leaner setup? is this the right trade off?
+As I found out, according to Dan Luu he thinks this benefits is dressed as disadvantage by allowing dependee to be out-dated so much it create huge tech debt for the future: `https://danluu.com/monorepo/#cross-project-changes`